 By MARY THAMARI

-Southwestern Kenya has faced multiple social and livelihood vulnerabilities ranging from dwindling farm yields, economic marginalisation, a decline of fish yields in Lake Victoria, family fragmentation due to high HIV/AIDS prevalence, and high unemployment rate.
-This article explores how women cope with gender relations during such unstable times in fishing villages along the shores of Lake Victoria.
-Gender practices in conformity with norms of acceptable femininity – in Dholuo, dhako moromo (complete woman) – emerged as a significant cultural context that shaped women’s access to resources and other livelihood means.
-The research was carried out between November 2015 and August 2016 using focused ethnographic methods among inhabitants fishing villages situated along with Lake Victoria in Homa Bay County, southwestern Kenya.
-Interviews, focus group discussions, and participant observations were utilised to collect data.
-This article focuses on how the acceptable cultural ideal of femininity, in Dholuo, dhako moromo acts as a tool of power negotiations and advantageous positioning in pursuit of livelihoods.
-The author looks at the deviation from this ideal by women as they try to respond to the unstable livelihood situations around them and how disciplining practice follows.
-The author also argues that while deviation from dhako moromo attracts scorn and marginalisation, it remains an open space for women’s strategies for survival in a volatile livelihood setting.
-Ultimately, this study adds to already prosperous livelihoods research by drawing out the overlapping and mutually reinforcing effects of gender practices and livelihoods strategies in volatile places.
+Southwestern Kenya has faced multiple social and livelihood vulnerabilities ranging from dwindling farm yields, economic marginalisation, the decline of fish from Lake Victoria, family fragmentation due to high HIV/AIDS prevalence and high unemployment rate.
+Using the case of inhabitants of fishing villages along the shores of Lake Victoria in Kenya, this article investigates how gender practices in conformity with norms of femininity shape women’s access to resources and other livelihood means.
+The study draws on the theory of disciplining practice by Michel Foucault as a conceptual tool to understand the nuances of self-imposed and communal disciplining practices revealed in this context.
+Using focused ethnographic methods, the study revealed: 1) Acceptable cultural norms of femininity acts as a tool of power negotiations and advantageous positioning in pursuit of livelihoods 2) Deviation from this ideal by women as they try to respond to the unstable livelihood situations around them lead to denigration, marginalisation and violence 3) That pursuit and ‘attainment’ of acceptable femininity remains an open space for women’s strategies of survival in a volatile livelihood setting.
+Ultimately, this study adds to already rich livelihoods research by drawing out the overlapping and mutually reinforcing effects of gender practices and livelihoods strategies in volatile places.

 To read full article, visit our Journal page and follow us on twitter @journalsaharan, @aid4tradenias